 DevSoc Training Program Exercises

-by Dylan Huynh and Nicole Chun with contributions from the DevSoc community
+by Training Program Directors with contributions from the DevSoc community

 Welcome to DevSoc's Training Program Exercises!
 This is a resource created by DevSoc volunteers for the Training Program to inspire and assist novice programmers gain basic web development skill in HTML/CSS, JavaScript and React.